Gaspard II de Coligny: Momentum

 With the outbreak of civil war, many cities across France rose up and declared themselves for Condé's cause.
 These included Rouen, Tours, Blois, Lyon.
-During the initial months of conflict, the crown was caught on the back foot, and much negotiations followed in the coming months.
-Coligny defended his support of the rebellion in letters to both Catherine and his uncle Montmorency, castigating the Constable for allying himself with his families enemy, the Guise.
+During the initial months of conflict, the crown was caught on the back foot, and much negotiation followed in the coming months.
+Coligny defended his support of the rebellion in letters to both Catherine and his uncle Montmorency, castigating the Constable for allying himself with his family's enemy, the Guise.
 By June the royal army was ready to take the offensive, their main force marching on Orléans, causing Condé to disperse his troops to avoid them being pinned down in a siege.
 With the threat on the capital removed and Blois recently retaken, the royal army dispersed flying columns to clear the area around Paris.
 The main force marched on Bourges, quickly reducing it in early September.
 Condé and Coligny meanwhile, had been negotiating the Treaty of Hampton Court (1562) with Queen Elizabeth; which offered Le Havre to the queen, in return for military support.
 Coligny's knowledge of this particular term of the treaty is a matter of scholarly debate.
 Condé and Coligny created a shadow state, assigning Soubise as governor of Lyonnais and Saint-Gemne as governor of Poitiers among others.

 Rouen

 News of these negotiations persuaded the royal army to move north into Normandy, to seize the critical town of Rouen from the rebels.
 Meanwhile Coligny's brother Andelot was in Germany, raising a force of mercenaries to return Condé's force to numerical parity with that of the crown.
 On returning into France, he outmanoeuvred the attempts of Saint André to intercept him, linking up with Coligny and Condé in Orléans.
-The main royal force meanwhile succeeded in reducing Rouen after a length siege, though at the cost of their overall nominal commander Navarre who was wounded, and died on his way back to Paris.
+The main royal force meanwhile succeeded in reducing Rouen after a lengthy siege, though at the cost of their overall nominal commander Navarre who was wounded, and died on his way back to Paris.

 Dreux

 Condé now advocated for marching on Paris, hoping a decisive thrust at the capital could turn the tide of the war.
 Coligny meanwhile proposed marching their forces up into Normandy, reclaiming the lost towns there, and receiving the money they were owed by Elizabeth to keep their troops paid.
-As overall commander Condé took the army on a march south, the royal army shadowed their approach, and after some delays, pushed them north into Normandy, where the two sides met at the major pitch battle of the war Dreux.
+As overall commander Condé took the army on a march south.
+The royal army shadowed their approach, and after some delays, pushed them north into Normandy, where the two sides met at the major pitch battle of the war Dreux.
 The battle would be bloody for both sides, with both Condé and Montmorency being captured at various stages, and Saint-André slain.
 Guise would lead the crown to victory but Coligny would be able to lead the cavalry off the field in a successful retreat back to Orléans.
 Through January Coligny begged Elizabeth to provide the promised infantry and money in repeated letters to little effect.